profsmith89/ctps/_sources/chap15.md

 `raise Exception("My breakpoint")`

 Let's assume our script-to-be-debugged is `guess32.py` from Chapter 5[^fn3] and we'd like to put a breakpoint before line 24.
 This line compares the user's guess against the secret.
-Notice that I said "before line 24."
+Notice that I said, "before line 24."
 I don't mean any point before line 24, but the point immediately before this line.
 In other words, line 23 (and everything before it at runtime) should have executed, but line 24 (and everything after it at runtime) should not have.

-How we insert the raise-statement into `guess32.py` between lines 23 and 24 depends on whether we are able to *stretch the script without breaking it*.
+How we insert the raise-statement into `guess32.py` between lines 23 and 24 depends on whether we can *stretch the script without breaking it*.
 In other words, is the script that we give the debugger more like:

 * a Python list, which is a data structure that makes it easy to stretch and then insert a new element; or
 * an image file, which is a data structure in which we can change some of the image bits, but not add or remove bits?

-Neither case is hard, but you have to know which kind of data structure is holding the script's statements (or more generally instructions).
+Neither case is hard, but you must know which kind of data structure is holding the script's statements (or more generally instructions).
 In `my_pdb`, where we're reading the script from a text file using `readlines`, inserting a new statement is easy, as I'll illustrate in a moment.

 In contrast, some debuggers work with the script's instructions in a data structure that resembles an image file.
 Since we cannot easily stretch the bit array in an image file, the debugger instead saves a copy of the statement that will execute after the breakpoint (i.e., line 24 in our example) and then overwrites this statement in the image file with the breakpoint statement.[^fn4] If the user wants to continue the script's execution, the debugger will first replace the breakpoint statement with the saved statement and then continue execution.

 ## Indenting that statement

 Using `list.insert`, it's pretty easy to insert our breakpoint statement.
-We simply have to remember that indexing starts at `0` while the user's counting of the lines in the script-to-be-debugged starts at `1`.
+We simply must remember that indexing starts at `0` while the user's counting of the lines in the script-to-be-debugged starts at `1`.
 We took care of this conversion immediately after grabbing the line number from the user (line 19 in `pdb1.py`).
 No off-by-one errors in our script, please!

 The following inserts a breakpoint statement into `edited_script` at the correct index (e.g., between the original lines 23 and 24 in `guess32.py`):